Scarabol/rock-raiders-web/README.md

 ## Development Roadmap

-### Quick wins

-- Rocky behaviour fails if target building is teleported up
-- Rocky behaviour should only reference building entity number not complete object
-- Add level reference to URL for easier reloading, check if game is unlocked when not in dev mode
-- Tooltip should be shown above cursor, if close to screen border
-- Add debugging layer with basic performance info and log messages (for mobile)
-- Add option to read savegames from URL
-- Start random level picks only unlocked and prefers unranked levels, never picks tuts

 ### v0.8.0 - Late game features

 - Rocky behaviour fails if target building is teleported up
-- Rocky behaviour should only reference building entity number not complete object
-- Add level reference to URL for easier reloading, check if game is unlocked when not in dev mode
-- Actual game allows loading of empty save game slots
-- After loading a game should be dropped to level select layer, going back resets game state progress
 - Tooltip should be shown above cursor, if close to screen border
-- Play random menu overlay in random order, but not randomly
-- Add debugging layer with basic performance info and log messages (for mobile)
-- Add option to read savegames from URL
 - Start random level picks only unlocked and prefers unranked levels, never picks tuts
 - Replace all right click features with tap or left click like in original